RWS/graphql-client-dotnet/README.md

-graphql-client-dotnet
+SDL Dynamic Experience Delivery GraphQL client for .NET
 ===
-SDL Digital Experience Delivery GraphQL client for .NET

 About
 -----
-The GraphQL client provides a public content API for .NET in order to retrieve content from the new GraphQL endpoint exposed by the content service.
+The GraphQL client provides a public content API for .NET in order to retrieve content from the new GraphQL endpoint exposed by the Content Service.

-We provide a strongly typed model built directly from the GraphQL schema used by the content service and also allow execution of general GraphQL requests.
+We provide a strongly typed model built directly from the GraphQL schema used by the Content Service and also allow execution of general GraphQL requests.

 You can generate a strongly typed model for any GraphQL schema by using the tools provided.

 Support
 -------
-At SDL we take your investment in Digital Experience very seriously, and will do our best to support you throughout this journey.
-If you encounter any issues with the Digital Experience Delivery, please reach out to us via one of the following channels:
+At SDL we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:

 - Report issues directly in [this repository](https://github.com/sdl/graphql-client-dotnet/issues)
-- Ask questions 24/7 on the SDL Web Community at https://tridion.stackexchange.com
+- Ask questions 24/7 on the SDL Tridion Community at https://tridion.stackexchange.com
-- Contact Technical Support through the SDL Support web portal at https://www.sdl.com/support
+- Contact SDL Professional Services for DXA release management support packages to accelerate your support requirements https://www.sdl.com/support

 Documentation
 -------------